gillyspy/emoji-obs/Readme.md

     * If(picker window is open)
         * Use tab and arrow keys to navigate the menu

+## Known Issues
+* Does not run on newer versions of node due to some library incompatibilities such as node/crypto
+* the twemoji library is broken.
+This will need to be fixed by removing the underlying emoji package, but this causes difficulty in navigating the emoji search.

 ## Appendix: Why Emoji Picker for OBS Anyway?
 #### Windows
-In any text field in windows you can bring up an emoji window with win + .  (windows key + period) but for some reason the browser embedded in OBS does not support these multibyte characters as input.
+In any text field in windows you can bring up an emoji window with win + .  (windows key + period), but for some reason the browser embedded in OBS does not support these multibyte characters as input.
 Further, if you try to input them by Text box, etc then you are rejected.
 But if they are already in a web page then they are supported so this is why this project works the way it does (at least as far as emojis go).
 #### Mac
 Additional problem is there is no OS way to get an emoji if you're on Mojave